sauvc/rulebook/rulebook.md

 ![flare](img/flare.jpg)
 <div style="text-align:center"> Figure 3.
 Structure of the flare. </div>

-### Surfacing
+### Surfacing [5 Points]
-Breaching the surface any point during the mission causes the current attempt to come to an end.
-The team may wish to try again if they still have time left.
-When the AUV surfaces, and the current attempt comes to an end, the total points for that attempt will be computed based on the tasks accomplished and the timing bonus.
+Breaching the surface any point during the mission causes the current attempt to come to an __end__.
+The team may wish to retry if they still have time left.

+When the AUV surfaces, and the current attempt comes to an end, the total points for that attempt will be computed based on the tasks accomplished and the timing bonus and a __[5 points]__ bonus for ending.

+### Aborting
+At any time during the mission, current attempt can be __aborted__, by indicating to the Game Master.
+The divers would then retreive the AUV back to the starting zone.
+The timing for the current attempt is stopped at the time of indication.
+The team may wish to retry if they still have time left.

+In the case of an aborted attempt, the team would be awarded the points for all previously successfully completed tasks during the current attempt.

+### Automatic Abort
+If the AUV touches the bottom or the side walls of the pool for cumulative time of more than 10 seconds, the current attempt would be automatically __aborted__.
+The divers would then retreive the AUV back to the starting zone.
+The team may wish to retry if they still have time left.

+In the case of an automatic aborted attempt, the team would be awarded the points for all previously successfully completed tasks during the attempt.

 ### Timing Bonus

-At the end of an attempt, as long as the AUV has successfully completed the Navigation task, bonus points proportional to the remaining time will be awarded in accordance with the following formula.
+At the __end__ of an attempt, as long as the AUV has successfully completed 2 tasks, the Navigation task and any other task, bonus points proportional to the remaining time will be awarded in accordance with the following formula.

 `Bonus points = (900 - RUN_TIME) • 0.03`